 Even though power scooters are relatively slow, you should treat them with similar deference when it comes to operating them if you have been drinking alcohol.
 In short, don't drive your mobility scooter if you are under the influence.

-Driving a scooter with impaired judgment is introducing an unstable element into a situation where you need to be as alert as possible, just because you re not in a car doesn t mean there aren t great dangers that could arise.
+Driving a scooter with impaired judgment introduces an unstable element into a situation where you need to be as alert as possible.
+Just because you are not in a car doesn't mean there aren't dangers that could arise.

 Another big thing to keep in mind is that you should take your time when turning corners.
-Even if your mobility scooter is nimble and has tight turning radius, you should slow down when you make a turn.
+Even if your scooter is nimble and has a tight turning radius, you should slow down when you make a turn.
 Taking corners too sharp or too fast can result in a scooter taking a spill on the floor or pavement.
-Most mobility scooters come equipped with auxiliary anti-tip wheels, but those only go so far to keep you upright.
+Most scooters come equipped with auxiliary anti-tip wheels, but those only go so far to keep you upright.

-Probably the most underutilized safety feature of any mobility scooter is the owner s manual.
+Probably the most underutilized safety feature of any mobility scooter is the owner's manual.
 Having an intimate knowledge of your scooter and how it works is essential, and you ll never know when that knowledge could come in handy and help you avoid a potentially dangerous situation.